discordx-ts/discordx/README.md

 ⚠️ This package is updated daily with discord.js v13 updates.
 If you are using this package, make sure you keep it up to date.

-If you have any issues or feature requests, please open them at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)
+If you have any issues or feature requests, Open an issue at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)

 # New features